dkjlee/Data-Projects/README.md

 - 📫 How to reach me - dkjlee95@gmail.com.

 # Data-Projects
-This is where I store my Data Science Projects
+This repository is where I store my Data Science Projects!
+Feel free to check out my Spotify Web API project above :).